 The Theatre Royal was equipped with a British Talking Pictures(BTP) sound system and converted into a cinema in 1931.
+By 1937 it had been taken over by the H.D.
+Moorhouse Circuit.
 It remained a cinema until 1939.
-It then reverted back to live theatre use from 1940 until it was closed in 1953.
+It then reverted back to live theatre use from 1940 until it was closed in the mid-1950’s.
 It was later used as a bingo hall, and was demolished in 1963.

 In 2013 Bees Knees Limousines operate from this address.

 Just login to your account and subscribe to this theater.